YoneChen/webvr-webpack-boilerplate/README.md

 WebVR.Router is a router controling the action between vr pages.

-* push(routerName) // e.g: WebVR.Router.push('home') // goto 127.0.0.1:8080/home,history will push state
+* push(routerName) `WebVR.Router.push('home') // goto 127.0.0.1:8080/home,history will push state`
-* replace(routerName) // e.g: WebVR.Router.replace('home') // goto 127.0.0.1:8080/home,history will replace state
+* replace(routerName) `WebVR.Router.replace('home') // goto 127.0.0.1:8080/home,history will replace state`
 * back()

-By use `WebVR.Router.push` can just fetch the script of page when you need to goto other vr pages.
+By using `WebVR.Router.push` can just fetch the script of page when you need to goto other vr pages.

 ```javascript
 WebVR.Router.push('2'); // it will redirect to e.g: 127.0.0.1:8080/2